Fresh Local Produce, Meats, Eggs, and Artisanal Foods

 - All produce, meat, and poultry is raised by the farmer present at the Market.
 (A few exceptions may be approved by the Market).
 We prioritize products which are grown or raised using environmentally responsible, sustainable, and humane methods.

-- For artisanal and ready to eat foods, we select vendors who utilize local ingredients.
+- For artisanal and ready to eat foods, we prioritize vendors who utilize local ingredients.
 Products may be made by the vendor in a certified kitchen or in a home-based kitchen that meets the risk and labeling requirements of the Marion County Public Health Department.

 LATEST NEWS FROM THE MARKET

-BRFM This Saturday June 4
+BRFM Winter Market This Saturday April 12